ParthaPRay/PII_Scrubbing_LLM/README.md

 # PII Scrubbing Service with spaCy NER and Flexible LLM Integration

 This FastAPI-based service accepts text input and a model name, scrubs Personally Identifiable Information (PII) using spaCy NER and regex patterns, then sends the sanitized input to a specified Large Language Model (LLM) endpoint.
 The results (including performance metrics, CPU usage, and PII detection details) are logged to both a local SQLite database and returned as a JSON response.
+Currently, the code supports legacy Text Completaions https://docs.anthropic.com/en/api/complete by Anthropic and chat completion https://platform.openai.com/docs/api-reference/chat by OpenAI.
+It supports text generation end point of Ollama.

 ## Key Features